-The best time to visit Fort Lauderdale is the spring months between March and May when the temperature isn’t exceedingly hot and the rain typically holds off.
-Of course, with a year-round subtropical climate, it’s never a bad time to visit Fort Lauderdale.
+The best time to visit Fort Lauderdale, Florida is the spring months between March and May when the temperature isn’t exceedingly hot and the rain typically holds off.

-And after living here for a few years, I’ve come to know the best and worst of each season.
+And after living here for a few years, I’ve come to know the best and worst of Fort Lauderdale weather.
 And honestly, it is a balancing act filled with pros, cons, and trade-offs.
 Some seasons are hotter, some colder.
 Some are cheaper, some are more expensive.

 Everyone’s different, so scroll below and discover when the best time to visit Fort Lauderdale is for you!